3lpsy/python-jinja2pdf/README.md

 ## Images and class

 You can link to external images and style files (http) from your template.
 The tool will pull the resources and save them under assets with a unique name.
-Currently, only simple css and images are supported.
+Currently, only simple css and images are supported (I have experienced trouble with bootstrap).
+When converting from html to pdf, the tool uses xhtml2pdf to parse it.
+If you look at the 'page.py' file, you will see a 'link_callback' hook.
+This method performs as http request and stores the file in the assets directory.

 Relative images are not supported.
 However, you could use full file paths in your template.